Equipment Selection Philosophy

 The Bose 321 system plays CDs, and DVDs when connected to a video screen.
 The system needs a separate amplifier to drive a second set of cockpit speakers.
 This system has two speakers and an "acoustimas" woofer and sounds fantastic!

 Unbreakable Beverageware and Tableware

 Reliable refrigeration is a necessity for preserving perishable foods and chilling beverages.
-It is also consumes more power than any other onboard appliance or instrument, so having an efficient and reliable system is critical.
+It is also consumes more power than any other on board appliance or instrument, so having an efficient and reliable system is critical.

 After extensive research we chose Technautics Cool Blue holding plate systems for two simple reasons: reliability and efficiency.
 Cool Blue operates with a multiple speed compressor, fan and oversized condensing coil.
 This very efficient air-cooled system eliminates the expense, complexity and power consumption associated with water-cooled systems.

 We installed two separate systems, one in the refrigerator and one for the freezer box.
 That provides backup which we have never needed.
 If we were doing it over again we would use Isotherm units.

 We have successfully used a Force 10 range on the company's Santa Cruz 40 and on our Duffy 42 Lobster Yacht.
 We chose a new updated Force 10 4 burner gimbaled range with broiler.
+We like it.